sdwebui-extensions/ComfyUI-Bringing-Old-Photos-Back-to-Life/README.md

 1. Manually install requirements.

-You may need to have [CMake](https://cmake.org/download/) already installed on your system to build Dlib.
+You may need to have [CMake](https://cmake.org/download/) already installed on your system and `CMake\bin` added to your PATH to build Dlib.

 ```shell
 path\to\python.exe -m pip install easydict matplotlib opencv-python scikit-image scipy